lightpack/docs/multi-tenancy.md

 ## Tenant Resolution Strategies

-You set the tenant context using `TenantModel::setContext()`.
+You set the tenant context using `TenantContext`.
 Here are common patterns for different application types:

 ### Strategy 1: Session-Based